-If you're receiving inaccurate notifications about a GPS fence, it's most likely because you're requiring the GPS fence in question to be extremely precise, which may not be possible due to the surrounding environment.
-The most common example is a fence with a very small radius - if the Pet module does not have ideal tracking conditions, it may report an innacurate location (false positives).
-In this case, if they're surrounded by a very small fence, they'll easily go in and out of it on the map, which results in inaccurate notifications.
+If you're requiring the GPS fence in question to be extremely precise (with a very small radius), the Pet module won't have ideal tracking conditions and it may report an innacurate location (false positives).
+In this case, as they're surrounded by a very small fence, they'll easily "jump" in and out of it on the map, which results in inaccurate notifications.

-This is a standard GPS limitation (unrelated with Findster), and is true with all tracking systems which feature GPS.
+As mentioned before, this is a limitation (unrelated with Findster), and is true with all tracking systems which feature GPS.
 In order to avoid this problem, you can increase the size of the GPS fence as a workaround.
-So, even if your pet gets tracked a few yards/meters away from its real position, they'll still be inside the fence.
+So, even if your pet gets tracked a few yards/meters away from its real position due to those "jumps", they'll still be inside the fence.